InteropIO/toolbar/README.md

 ## Customizing the Toolbar

-You can use the Floating Toolbar source code to create your own modified version of the io.Connect Application Manager.
+You can use the Floating Toolbar source code to create your own modified version of the io.Connect Floating Toolbar.
 Once you have implemented a toolbar, you must host it, create an [application configuration](https://docs.glue42.com/developers/configuration/application/index.html#application_configuration) file for it and add it to your application store.
 Make sure to set the `"shell"` top-level key to `true`:

 ```json
 {